 Here, is the biunit cube, m is the number of integration points, are the location of the integration points in isoparametric coordinates, J is the Jacobian of the transformation , and is a weight associated with the integration point.
 The integration is performed over the element’s volume in the natural coordinate system.

-Hexahedral elements
+Hexahedral Elements

 FEBio implements an 8-node trilinear hexahedral element.
 This element is also known as a brick element.
 The shape functions for these elements are defined in function of the isoparametric coordinates r, s and t, and are given below.